HW71/AutoItLibrary/README.md

 Documentation
 -------------
-AutoItLibrary documentation is installed by the installation process into
+For both AutoItLibrary and AutoItX the documentation is installed by the installation process into

-    C:\RobotFramework\Extensions\AutoItLibrary\AutoItLibrary.html

-The AutoItX documentation is also installed into this folder as AutoItX.chm.
+    C:\RobotFramework\Extensions\AutoItLibrary\

+- the documentation for the Robot library "AutoItLibrary" is provided as HTML file: AutoItLibrary.html
+- the documentation for the COM control "AutoItX" is provided as compiled HTML file: AutoItX.chm

 Tests